alensiljak/cashier/README.md

 ## Deployment

+### Test

+`npx netlify deploy` deploys to a temporary url for testing.

+### Production

 Using Netlify to serve HTTPS site, as required by PWA specs.
 The [base url](https://cashier-pwa.netlify.com/) is on Netlify.

 Manual deployment is done using `netlify-cli` package installed in the project.
-Run `yarn run deploy` from the root project directory.
+Run `npm run deploy` from the root project directory.
 This requires netlify.toml.
 Otherwise, run from dist/pwa directory.
-To deploy the Prod version, run `netlify deploy --prod`.
+To deploy the Prod version, run `npx netlify deploy --prod`.

 # Cashier Ecosystem